 In 2004, Mr. and Mrs. Robert Sargent and Sally Hands established the Mead Flower Endowment in honor their parents, Louise Durham Mead and Walter Langworthy Mead.
 In 2005, the primary space for flower shows, Burnstein Hall, was made possible by a gift from Harriet Kay and Harold R. Burnstein.

-The coming year promises to be full of enriching plant-packed programming from the 28 groups that make up the American Flower Show Series.
-A few highlights include the Illinois Orchid Society Spring Show & Sale in March, the Illinois African Violet Society State Show & Sale in June, and one of the country's best bonsai shows, the Mid-America Bonsai Show & Sale, in August.
+The coming year promises to be full of enriching plant-packed programming from the 23 groups that make up the American Flower Show Series.
+A few highlights include the Illinois Orchid Society Spring Show & Sale in March, the Cactus and Succulent Society of Greater Chicago Show & Sale in July, and one of the country's best bonsai shows, the Mid-America Bonsai Show & Sale, in August.